Trahiega/the-dukes-game1/docs/Session Notes/Session-7.md

 - ~~Need to ask [[Halward-Priest-of-Selune|Halward]] how he found out how [[Quick-Rhett|Rhett]] had the map~~
 	- Rhett was in Winterfield bragging

+###### We all have the dream for the first time.
-We rest for the night and during Shed's watch she falls asleep for what seems like just a moment and all of the party experience [[The Dream|a shared dream]], like the one Ozmir has been having.
+We rest for the night and during Shed's watch she falls asleep for what seems like just a moment and all of the party experience [[The-Partys-Shared-Dream|a shared dream]], like the one Ozmir has been having.
 (I have excluded my handwritten notes in favour of the write up from DM).
 - Need to ask Ozmir if his dream was the same all of the time and he omitted information when he told us about it
 - Some aspects of shimmering orc banner images remind me of a long forgotten memory but I can't quite grasp it.